Zollicoff/claudia_usage_dashboard/README.md

-# Claude Code Usage Dashboard
+# Claudia Usage Dashboard

 **A focused desktop application for tracking and analyzing your Claude Code usage and costs.**

 ## 🌟 Overview

-Claude Code Usage Dashboard is a lightweight desktop application that analyzes your existing Claude Code session logs and provides detailed usage analytics.
+Claudia Usage Dashboard is a lightweight desktop application that analyzes your existing Claude Code session logs and provides detailed usage analytics.
 Built with Tauri 2 for optimal performance, it reads from your `~/.claude/projects/` directory to display costs, token consumption, and usage patterns.

 ## ✨ Features